 What kind of payments do you accept?
-To get any work scheduled,we require a Mastercard, Visa, or Discover card saved on file.
+To get any work scheduled, we require a Mastercard, Visa, or Discover card saved on file.
+All jobs over $1000 require a 50% downpayment for services to be scheduled.
 In certain, limited exceptions for specific kinds of projects we will accept check with certain conditions.

 Can you cancel a scheduled mowing visit if it is not needed?
 If desired, certain recurring services may be skipped up to 4x per season with 48 hours notice.
 If less than 48 hours notice is given, we reserve the right to charge a $25 skip-visit fee to cover our costs for sending a crew to your property.

 How do you schedule fall cleanups?
-Our fall cleanup is scheduled on a first come first basis.
+Our fall cleanup is scheduled on a first come, first served basis.
 We have four time different time frames that we book until full.
 If your request is made into a slot that is full we will reschedule it for the closest open slot.

 How much does your design fee cost?
 For prospective customers, we offer two design services.
 We charge on an hourly basis for computer drawn, 3D, animated landscape plans.
 Plans can take from 2 hours to 8 hours depending on the extent of the additions or renovations at a rate of $75/hr.
 We also offer a cheaper alternative which provides landscapes, features, and plantings at a rate of $50/image.